ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+I rewrote the same function four times.
+The fifth version took ten minutes.
+Here’s why. - <a href="https://medium.com/@frandyslueue/i-rewrote-the-same-function-four-times-the-fifth-version-took-ten-minutes-heres-why-50cf43d6d85b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Frandyslueue`**

+<blockquote>I’ve been building frandy.dev — a production-grade portfolio site — as a way to stay sharp while job hunting.
+Today’s session was almost…
+Continue reading on Medium »</blockquote>

+<h3>2.
 I Stopped Writing Ugly JavaScript — These 6 Changes Made My Code Instantly Elegant - <a href="https://javascript.plainenglish.io/i-stopped-writing-ugly-javascript-these-6-changes-made-my-code-instantly-elegant-0cb1e63551f2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>Cleaner logic, fewer bugs, and code you’re actually proud to share
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 JavaScript Tutorial For Beginners (All the Basics You Need To Know) - <a href="https://dogaozgon.medium.com/javascript-tutorial-for-beginners-all-the-basics-you-need-to-know-2eaa6eeecee1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Doga Ozgon`**

 <blockquote>Whether you are completely new to JavaScript or you are just here to get a refresher, this tutorial will show you all the basics of…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 The React Component Library Decision That Defines Your App’s Future - <a href="https://medium.com/@vishal.p_95435/the-react-component-library-decision-that-defines-your-apps-future-9e2c3be2fead?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>In modern frontend development, one decision has become critical:
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 The Best JavaScript Framework for Mobile Apps Isn’t Always the Most Popular - <a href="https://medium.com/@vishal.p_95435/the-best-javascript-framework-for-mobile-apps-isnt-always-the-most-popular-630491ea0058?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>When developers discuss mobile frameworks, the conversation usually revolves around trends.
 Continue reading on Medium »</blockquote>

-<h3>5. false == “0”: Why This Is True (and Why It Should Scare You) - <a href="https://medium.com/the-amateur-dev/false-0-why-this-is-true-and-why-it-should-scare-you-9335e2e493a7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. false == “0”: Why This Is True (and Why It Should Scare You) - <a href="https://medium.com/the-amateur-dev/false-0-why-this-is-true-and-why-it-should-scare-you-9335e2e493a7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Uloaku Obi`**

 <blockquote>One of JavaScript's quirks that makes developers do a double-take.
 Continue reading on The Amateur Dev »</blockquote>

-<h3>6.
+<h3>7.
 Why Debugging JavaScript Frameworks Feels So Hard (And How to Fix It) - <a href="https://medium.com/@vishal.p_95435/why-debugging-javascript-frameworks-feels-so-hard-and-how-to-fix-it-5f623a22ddf5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Every developer has experienced it.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Axios Got Hacked — and You Might Be One of the Victims - <a href="https://medium.com/codex/axios-got-hacked-and-you-might-be-one-of-the-victims-c4e9dbde8fe7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer Awam`**

-<blockquote>The most trusted JavaScript HTTP library just became a weapon.
-This isn’t a typo, it isn’t a drill, and it happened yesterday.
-Continue reading on CodeX »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>